nickhericks/techdegree-project-1/README.md

 ## Code example
 An example of one of the JavaScript functions in this project:
-1. getRandomQuote function accepts an array of objects as an argument.
+1. getRandomQuote function takes an array of objects as an argument.
 2. The array's length is used to generate a random number that falls within the range of the array's index.
 3. The number is used to select a random object within the array.
 4. getRandomQuote returns the random object.